justinwoo/easy-purescript-nix/README.md

-# Easy PureScript Nix, NixOS Ready™
+# Easy PureScript Nix

 A project for using PureScript and related tooling easily with Nix.
-Note that the `purescript` derivation used in nixpkgs is a derivative of the derivatifrom this project, so if you do not care about which version of PureScript you want to use, you can simply use it from there.
+Note that the `purescript` derivation used in nixpkgs is a derivative of the derivation from this project.
+See `default.nix` for more information on available versions.

 ## Example usage